 Troy G. Sexton

 Troy represents businesses and individuals in civil litigation, bankruptcy, judgment collection, and contractual matters.
 He also has a special interest in representing clients accused of defamation for exercising their First Amendment rights.
-Troy has successfully defended defamation claims made against authors and bloggers under state anti-SLAPP statutes designed to protect those who speak on matters of public concern from the sometimes financially ruinous consequences of litigation.
+Troy has defended many people under Washington, Oregon, and California's anti-SLAPP statutes.

 Some of Troy’s representative matters include: